Manoruchan/nestable-map/README.md

 Usage:
   Same as JavaScript (ES6).

-  But 'forEach' method is not.
+  \nBut 'forEach' method is not.
-  'forEach' is replace to 'for_each'
+  \n'forEach' is replace to 'for_each'